 The hospital looks very different than it did when its doors opened for the first time in 1975.
 Just a few years earlier, it looked starkly different from that, as tomatoes grew in lush fields nearby and horses roamed the land.

-Today, Sharp Chula Vista is a bustling medical center campus with 2,000 employees and 450 affiliated doctors who provide care at a 343-bed acute care hospital, skilled nursing facility, the world-class Douglas & Nancy Barnhart Cancer Center and soon, the new 138-bed, 170,000-square-foot, $239 million Ocean View Tower, with sweeping views from every private patient room.
-Groundbreaking is expected in late 2016.
+Today, Sharp Chula Vista is a bustling medical center campus with 2,000 employees and 450 affiliated doctors who provide care at a 343-bed acute care hospital, skilled nursing facility, the world-class Douglas & Nancy Barnhart Cancer Center and soon, the new 197,000-square-foot, $239 million expansion, with sweeping views from every large, private patient room.
+Sharp and community leaders broke ground in November 2016.

-The Ocean View Tower will also feature a striking two-story lobby with large windows to bring in natural light, soothing colors and amenities such as gardens and artwork, as well as a rooftop café with panoramic ocean views.
-The recently opened 717-space parking garage will provide future parking for the additional patients and visitors at the Ocean View Tower.
+The expansion will also feature a striking two-story lobby with large windows to bring in natural light, soothing colors and amenities such as gardens and artwork, as well as a rooftop café with panoramic ocean views.
+The recently opened 717-space parking garage will provide future parking for the additional patients and visitors.

-According to Sharp Chula Vista chief executive officer Pablo Velez, RN, PhD, the Ocean View Tower sends a clear message to the community.
+According to Sharp Chula Vista chief executive officer Pablo Velez, RN, PhD, the expansion sends a clear message to the community.

 “As Sharp Chula Vista celebrates 40 years of providing high-quality health care, I’m reminded of how deep our roots are in the South Bay,” says Dr. Velez.
 “When we opened in 1975, we made a promise to take care of the people of the South Bay; 40 years later, that promise is stronger than ever.”